KunalxKushwaha/AI-Agent/README.md

-# 🤖 AI Agent using OpenAI API
+# 🤖 AI Agent using Python

 A powerful and conversational **AI Agent** built with **Python** and **OpenAI’s GPT models**.
 This intelligent assistant can answer queries, solve tasks, summarize content, and provide contextual responses — just like your own ChatGPT-powered bot!